-The Student Association of Agder (SiA) runs a kindergarten for students and staff next to the Gimlemoen Campus in Kristiansand.
+The Student Welfare Organisation in Agder (SiA) runs a kindergarten for students and staff next to the Campus Kristiansand.
 The Hokus Pokus kindergarten is first and foremost an offer for students and secondly for UIA employees.
 Application is made through the coordinated admissions process for public and private kindergartens in Kristiansand.

 Kristiansand International School (KIS) provides an international education for students from Grade 1 – Grade 10.
 Students of overseas parents are prioritised for admission.
-For more information about the school, contact details and applications, please consult http://www.minskole.no/kis
+For more information about the school, contact details and applications, please consult Kristiansand International School.

 Upper secondary education